Employers – Why get involved?

 We are required to fulfil pastoral care obligations and may catch up with them on your premises.
 Typically might be for 20-30 minutes a fortnight.

 That employers empower students to write a report.

 Students write a reflective report on their work experience that should demonstrate personal growth in achieving learning goals.
 The students learning goals and daily journal should assist with this.

 Students may sign NDAs as part of their employment.
 This can be quite daunting for students who then need to differentiate between knowledge in the public domain (eg: taught material) and proprietary knowledge.
 This is not straight forward.
-If you think the work (and subsequent report) may cross a boundary, discuss it early.
-In recognition of the potential stress created by two reporting channels, we recommend you get the course coordinator involved.
+If you think the work (and subsequent report) may cross a boundary, discuss it early and bring in the course coordinator.
 Rest assured we deal with this often, the solutions are easy and we have no interest in company secrets.
 Leaving it to later unfairly burdens the student.

 How to get involved

 As Industry, you can get involved with students in a number of ways.